7 Aum Arivu: Filming

 The opening sequence of the film was shot in China.

 Principal photography began in June 2010 at Chennai.
 The team shot a sequence at the Ampa Skywalk, followed by the song "Oh Ringa Ringa".
-It was filmed in over 40 locations in and around the city, including Besant Nagar and Ranganathan Street in T. Nagar, with around 500–1000 junior artists were allotted and rehearsed their dance choreography at the AVM Studios for three days.
+It was filmed in over 40 locations in and around the city, including Besant Nagar and Ranganathan Street in T. Nagar, with around 500–1000 junior artists who rehearsed their dance choreography at the AVM Studios for three days.
 According to the song choreographer Shobi, "The place is so crowded that two people cant even walk side by side at a given time.
 But, we made Suriya, along with 500 other dancers, shake their legs to the number.
 We shot the sequence using hidden cameras."
-A stunt sequence was filmed in Perambur, in which, Suriya had an ankle injury resulting in the shooting being postponed for three days.
+Many dancers had to be outsourced from other regions as the makers could not find enough dancers in Chennai.
+In late August, Haasan suffered an elbow injury during the filming of a stunt sequence.
+Later in early December, Suriya had a spinal injury after a stunt sequence.

 By August 2010, the team moved to Coimbatore for filming the circus portions at the Great Bombay Circus, and Suriya performed the trapeze acts under the supervision of Pratap Master.
 Suriya underwent physical training for a kung fu sequence within 16 days, following Ravi K. Chandran's request.
 The team then moved to China for filming the 6th century portions; the fifteen minutes of the edited film reportedly cost ₹15 crore.
 On shooting in China, Suriya added that the people there were excited and had learnt new things, while also adding that "At 3 am, the whole crew (even kids) would be ready with their costumes and make-up.
 It was not a burden for them; it was not like working on another project, it was like worship for them, it was like being in a temple.
 The discipline and respect they showed and the support they gave was amazing."

 In January 2011, the team moved to Bangkok for filming the song "Mun Andhi" with Suriya and Haasan, and few portions of the song were also shot in Hong Kong.
 Shabina Khan designed the costumes for Suriya and Haasan, staying with the team throughout the filming process.
 Afterwards, the team moved to Chennai for filming the climax sequence in the Tambaram and Pallavaram bypass area.
 Despite shooting 80 percent of the film, Ravi K. Chandran left the project as his dates clashed with Agneepath (2012), but returned in May 2011.
 During his absence, cinematographer Ravi Varman shot the remaining portions.
 The team further shot few sequences at the IIT Madras research institute in Chennai.
 Filming continued for over a year before wrapping in July 2011.